kat-lego/kat-lego.github.io/content/post/$2-result-mini.md

 ```

 This abstracts away the internals of the GetWeather function, the GetWeather function may as well
-be getting it's information from a file that has to be updated by the intern with his own sets of
+be getting its information from a file that has to be updated by the intern with his own sets of
 problems to deal with.
 I like this.

 Suppose we have a Background service called SkyDivingPricingRevisionWorker which is supposed to
-call GetWeather and call CalculatePrice with the output from the weather.
+call GetWeather and CalculatePrice with the output from the weather.
 If there is an error that
 is not retryable the service should call a SendPagerAlert function.

 ```cs
 public class SkyDivingPricingRevisionWorker : BackgroundService